iterative/cml.dev/content/docs/ref/comment.md

 ## create

-Post a Markdown report as a comment on a commit, pull/merge or issue request.
+Post a markdown report as a comment on a commit, pull/merge request, or issue.

 ```usage
 cml comment create [options] <markdown report file>